kevjawang/github-pulls-info/README.md

-Simple app for showing pull request info for a GitHub repository
+Simple app for showing open pull request info for a GitHub repository

 ## Running locally